themanyone/whisper_dictation/README.md

 ## Advantages and tradeoffs.

 Whisper AI is currently the state of the art for open-source voice transcription software.
 [Whisper jax](https://github.com/sanchit-gandhi/whisper-jax) uses optimised JAX code, which is 70x faster than pytorch/numpy, even on old laptops.
-[Whisper.cpp](https://github.com/ggerganov/whisper.cpp) is even faster, and without the huge Python dependencies.

-Our implementation records audio in the background while `whisper-jax` or `whisper.cpp` recognizes spoken dictation and commands.
+Our implementation records audio in the background while `whisper-jax` recognizes spoken dictation and commands.
+There is also a client for the [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server, if you would rather use that.

-The tradeoff with running Whisper-jax continuously is that 1-2Gb of VRAM stays reserved until shutting down this application by saying "Stop listening."
-Or by pressing `CTRL` - `C`.
+The tradeoff with running Whisper continuously is that some VRAM stays reserved until shutting down the stand-alone application or servers.
 Depending on hardware and workflow, you might experience issues with other video-intensive tasks, games mostly, while this is running.

-The `Whisper.cpp` server can use as little as 300MiB, so we prefer to use that now.
-We are keeping the old `Whisper-JAX` code here.
-In case people can't get `whisper.cpp` to compile.

-Our implementation records audio for 10 minutes before it gets bored and signs off.
+**Time limits.** Our voice detection listens for 10 minutes before it gets bored and signs off.
 It then waits an additional 10 minutes for some type of acknowledgement or grunt before shutting down and freeing all resources.
-Feel free to change the recording duration in `record.py` .
-Beware that longer recordings use additional /tmp space, which usually sits in RAM.
+Feel free to change the recording duration in `record.py`.
+Be aware that longer recordings use additional /tmp space, which usually sits in RAM.

 For an extremely light-weight, dictation-only script (which is also less-responsive because it unloads itself from memory when not speaking) try the [voice_typing](https://github.com/themanyone/voice_typing) app.
 It uses the bash shell to record in the background, and load up whisper only when spoken-to.
-Or try my ancient, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.
+Or try the ancient, less-accurate [Freespeech](https://github.com/themanyone/freespeech-vr/tree/python3) project, which uses old-school Pocketsphinx, but is very light on resources.

 This application is not optimised for making captions or transcripts of pre-recorded material.
-Just use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
-They too have a [server that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
+Use [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) or [whisper-jax](https://github.com/sanchit-gandhi/whisper-jax) for that.
+They too have a [server with a web interface that makes transcripts for voice recordings and videos](https://github.com/sanchit-gandhi/whisper-jax/blob/main/app/app.py).
 If you want real-time AI captions translating everyone's conversations in the room into English.
 If you want to watch videos with accents that are difficult to understand.
 Or if you just don't want to miss what the job interviewer asked you during that zoom call...
 WHAT???, check out my other project, [Caption Anything](https://github.com/themanyone/caption_anything).
 And generate captions as you record "what you hear" from the audio monitor device (any sounds that are playing through the computer).

 ## Whisper.cpp Dependencies.